About the Watford Liberal Democrats:

 Peter lives in Watford with his wife Rachel and their three children, and has been a councillor since 2012.

-Peter is Dorothy's deputy mayor and a member of her cabinet -responsible for parks, recycling, street cleaning, leisure centres and theatres.
+Peter was the deputy mayor and cabinet member responsible for parks, recycling, street cleaning, leisure centres and theatres.
 He has worked closely with her on major projects in the town.
 Under Peter's leadership Watford has achieved record recycling rates and the town has won a record number of Green Flag Awards for our parks and green spaces.

 Peter studied at the University of Edinburgh and worked in the Houses of Parliament before moving to Watford to work as a teacher.
 He has continued working in education and currently the assistant director of a national network of over 2,000 schools.